 - What is the scale of collecting across the sector and what proportion is digital?

 The results of this analysis will be shared with the archive sector as well as researchers.

-Accessions data will also be published on data.gov.uk in order to cultivate transparency and allow researchers access to the entire set of reported accessions.
+For the first time, the complete Accessions dataset has been published on data.gov.uk, complementing the edited information we publish on our website, in order to cultivate transparency and allow researchers access to the entire set of reported accessions.